Overview

 Impact

-• pupils are better able to understand the world around them, which allows them to access it more independently as they become adults
+• As students deepen their scientific understanding, they become better equipped to make sense of the world around them, helping them to access their communities more independently as they grow into adulthood.